MARSHALL ROSENBERG’S COMPELLING VISION OF SOCIAL CHANGE

 From what I have seen and learned from my nearly 20 years of teaching Nonviolent Communication, the emphasis on human needs easily distorts our vision and distracts us from deeper issues.
 The focus on my needs and your needs requires virtually no inquiry or awareness whatsoever on what life requires in order to keep going, nor does it question whether our very manner of living might be chipping away at our capacity to be human.
 The focus on personal needs in fact amplifies the lack of awareness and makes us increasingly self-absorbed and human-centric.

-It may be hard to believe, but some version of this conversation happens in a good many households .. a conversation that exposes the deep cultural poverty that has befallen us, so much so that the responsibilities that come with being an adult and custodian of life have become optional as our societies become increasingly adolescent.
-What if we were to begin in ernest to speak a language of life?
+Some version of this conversation happens routinely in a good many households .. a conversation that exposes the deep cultural poverty that has befallen us, so much so that the responsibilities that come with being an adult and custodian of life have become optional as our societies become increasingly adolescent.
+What if we were to begin in earnest to speak a language of life?
 Surely we wouldn’t enthrone our needs for comfort, freedom and independence in the way that currently underwrites so much of how we live .. spoken with that unequivocal tone that has become so automatic and unchallenged that it has by now acquired sacred cow status.